mjf1406/report-card-helper/README.md

 ### p4

-- added: next to each subject achievement, there will be 3 graphs: (1) that shows the current student's history at Younghoon, (2) the distribution of the current class, and (3) the distribution of the whole grade.
+- added: next to each subject achievement, there will be 3 graphs: (1) a line graph that shows the current student's history at Younghoon, (2) a bar graph of the distribution of the current class, and (3) a bar graph of the distribution of the whole grade.

 ### p3